EloiStree/HelloUseCpuAndGpuOnQuest3/MonsJuly2025/ReadMe.md

 Bee : red is a dark blue
 https://youtu.be/VphtcDhHj40?t=159

-Car: Not red or green but have some borwn yellow  https://youtu.be/VphtcDhHj40?t=177 Better grain intensity
+Cat: Not red or green but have some borwn yellow  https://youtu.be/VphtcDhHj40?t=177 Better grain intensity

 Dog: Cant see red or orange but can see blue and violet with good gray